 “We are honored to become the official healthcare provider for the Detroit Pistons and partner with them on this wonderful investment in our community,” says Henry Ford’s President and CEO Wright L. Lassiter III.
 “Whether it’s a professional athlete, or, any of our patients, we know how vital it is to treat the whole person, and that’s what makes our ‘team medicine’ approach so unique.”

 - ROSSETTI, an internationally-renowned Detroit-based architecture-engineering firm, is the leading architect on the project.

 - Detroit-based The Christman Company and L.S.
 Brinker Co. are the construction managers.

-- To date, work performed on the site has involved demolition asphalt pavement, removal of subgrade and existing utilities, and soil remediation.
+- Work performed involved demolition asphalt pavement, removal of subgrade and existing utilities, and soil remediation.

-- To date, nearly 14,000 tons of dirt was removed and taken to a landfill; more than 4,100 cubic yards of broken concrete was removed and taken for recycling.
+- More than 14,000 tons of dirt was removed and taken to a landfill; more than 4,100 cubic yards of broken concrete was removed and taken for recycling.